pivotal-mea-pa/caps/README.md

 #### `caps-tf`

-Since the control plane for each environment is Terraform this utility will be the tool you will use most often to apply changes to the bootstrap envrionment.
+Since the control plane for each environment is Terraform, this utility will be the tool you will use most often to apply changes to the bootstrap envrionment.
 Once an environment has been bootstrapped the internal automation will handle all upgrades and operational workflows via Concourse.
 Once you have set the context you can run a `plan` via this script to see what changes are pending.
 If the environment has already been set up then the `plan` should yield only an update to download the SSH keys for the environment.
 You will need to run `apply` to ensure keys have been downloaded before running any of the other utilities below.

 ```
 USAGE: caps-tf [ plan | apply | destroy | recreate-bastion ] -o|--options <TERRAFORM_OPTIONS> -c|--clean